ronniec95/xladd-derive/README.md

 # xladd-derive
 Macros to help write Excel User defined functions easily in Rust

+# Version 0.6.2 release notes
+xladd would return a null value if a xlTypeMulti was returned from a range cell.

-# Version 0.61 release notes
+# Version 0.6.1 release notes
 Some minor bug fixes in xladd integrated in

 # Version 0.6 release notes